Organelles

 Targeted protein degradation is a therapeutic strategy that utilizes the cell’s natural machinery to eliminate disease causing proteins.
 Traditional drugs tend to block or inhibit a protein of interest but they do not get ride of the protein.

-Targeting protein degraders such as proteolysis-targeting chimeras (PROTACs) direct the body’s natural degradation mechanisms to eliminate the entire disease related prtoein.
+PROTACs: Targeting protein degraders such as proteolysis-targeting chimeras (PROTACs) direct the body’s natural degradation mechanisms to eliminate the entire disease related prtoein.
 PROTAC is a small molcule with two ends; one end binds to the target protein of itnrest while the other binds to teh cellular machnery responsible for prtoein debrdation.
 In the cawse of a PROTAC, this binding involves an E3 ligase.
 Arvinas is using PROTAc as an estrogen receptor degrader designed to treat breast cancer (ARV-471) as well as to degrade BCL6 (ARV-393) for blood cancers.
-Antoehr involves ARV-102 which degrades a protein relvant to neuroscience.
+Anther involves ARV-102 which degrades a protein relvant to neuroscience.